viamrobotics/docs/docs/manage/software/deploy-packages.md

 Start by adding a new machine in the [Viam app](https://app.viam.com).
 You do not need to follow the setup instructions.

-Use the **CONFIGURE** tab to add the component or service you want to deploy across your machines.
+Use the **CONFIGURE** tab to add the resource you want to deploy to your machines.

 {{<imgproc src="/how-tos/deploy-packages/add-package.png" resize="800x" class="fill aligncenter" style="width: 400px" declaredimensions=true alt="Configuration builder UI">}}